FreakDroid/100-Days-Code/log.md

 **Today's Progress**: Working on Hacker Rank challenge.

 **Thoughts** Today I resolve another problem about abstract's classes in javascript at Hacker Rank (Link bellow).
 Also I worked a little bit on the Sass course.
+I think tomorrow I gonna share the final work repo that I've worked on.

 **Link(s) to work**: [Hacker Rank](https://www.hackerrank.com/challenges/30-abstract-classes)